-MATH 0214 Foundations of Algebra: STEM - (F, S, SUM).
-This developmental algebra course is designed for students planning to major in a Science, Technology, Engineering or Math (STEM) field.
+MATH 0214 Foundations of Algebra: STEM

+- (F, S) This developmental algebra course is designed for students planning to major in a Science, Technology, Engineering or Math (STEM) field.
 It covers the content of both Beginning and Intermediate Algebra in a single semester.
-Topics include linear equations and inequalities, graphing and finding equations of lines, function concepts (including domain and range, notation, evaluation, and graphing), solving systems of linear equations in two variables, exponential properties, polynomial operations, factoring, expression and equations (exponential, radical, and rational), compound inequalities, and interwoven modeling and problem solving.
+Topics include linear equations and inequalities, graphing and finding equations of lines, function concepts (including domain and range, notation, evaluation, and graphing), solving systems of linear equations in two variables, exponential properties, polynomial operations, factoring, working with rational, radical, and quadratic expressions and equations, and interwoven modeling and problem solving.
 Some previous algebra background is recommended.
-Prerequisites: MTCM 1004, MATH 0013, or MATH 0053 with a C or better or MATH 0023 with appropriate module completion or appropriate placement scores.

-MATH 1001 Special Topics for Survey of Technical Math - (F, S, Sum).
+MATH 1001 Special Topics for Survey of Technical Math-(F, S, Sum).
 Allows students who have completed MTCM 1004, Communication and Math for the Workforce, to complete their remaining AAS degree specific modules from MATH 1003 that were not covered in MTCM 1004.
 MATH 1003 Survey of Technical Math contains modularized mathematics curriculum.
 Upon entry, students who have completed MTCM 1004 will have already completed some of these modules.
 Completion of both MTCM 1004 and MATH 1001 will result in substitute equivalency credit from MATH 1003.
 Students can only apply MTCM 1004 and MATH 1001 or MATH 1003, but not both, toward AAS degrees.
 Prerequisite: MTCM 1004.

 MATH 1003 Survey of Technical Math- (F, S).
-MATH 1003 Math for AAS General Education -(F, S).
+MATH 1003 Math for AAS General Education - (F, S).
 This course is designed to meet the needs for a college level mathematics course for AAS programs.
 It is recommended that students intending to earn a baccalaureate degree take College Algebra.
 This course will include a review of basic arithmetic skills such as ratios, proportions, percents, and metric conversions focusing on applications of these topics.
 The primary focus of the course may include a variety of skills from areas such as financial mathematics, estimation, regression analysis, statistics, math history, and math as art.
 This is a very application oriented course with a project component and is designed to be flexible to accommodate the differing needs of people in various AAS programs.
 Some sections have a required EAST lab component to build team and technology skills.
 A WWW version of this course may be offered in addition to traditional format.
 Prerequisite: MATH 0053 with a C or better, or MATH 0064 with a C or better, MCTM 1004, or appropriate placement scores.
 (See Placement Chart).

-MATH 1103 Survey of College Mathematics -(On Demand).
-Designed to acquaint students with the breadth and practicality of mathematics, this collegelevel survey course will include the following topics: a review of ratio, proportion and unit analysis; problem solving; set theory; logic; geometry; probability; and statistics.
+MATH 1103 Survey of College Mathematics - (On Demand).
+Designed to acquaint students with the breadth and practicality of mathematics, this college- level survey course will include the following topics: a review of ratio, proportion and unit analysis; problem solving; set theory; logic; geometry; probability; and statistics.
 This course is designed for non-transfer students enrolled in certain AAS programs.
 It is recommended that students intending to earn a baccalaureate degree take College Algebra.
 A WWW version of this course may be offered.
 Prerequisites: Intermediate Algebra (MATH 0103) with a C or better, or appropriate placement scores (See Placement Chart).